QDot 8086

 There are some equates, that the standard library defines,

-corresponding to relevant keyboard keys: RETURN
+corresponding to relevant keyboard keys: RETURN and BACKSPACE.
+In

 order to read an entire string at once there is a specialized